edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-08-28-lgbtq-diversity-training.md

 ### 3. Involve LGBTQ employees

-Remember those shots of panels of men making decisions about women’s health?
+Remember those photos of panels of men making decisions about women’s health?
 Don’t be that company.
-How can you make decisions, training resources, and policies about something you don’t truly understand?
+How can you make decisions, training resources, and policies about something you may not truly understand?
 Engage with the LGBTQ employees in your company and meaningfully involve them in the decision-making process.

 Pro-tip, though: not every employee will want to be involved, for a variety of reasons.
 Open the opportunity and then allow each employee to decide for themselves.
 Also, ensure employees receive appropriate compensation and/or time to work on these initiatives.